-“You can keg really anything,” says Shelby Van Slooten, director of marketing for Enhanced Beverage Solutions, which created a Nitro Infuser for cold brew coffee.
+“You can keg anything,” says Shelby Van Slooten, director of marketing for Enhanced Beverage Solutions, which created the Nitro Infuser, a system that attaches to an existing tap line for cold brew coffee.

 If, for instance, someone orders a mocha, “you will dispense a couple of ounces of concentrate from the tap along with the mocha sauce,” explains Moe.
 “Someone will steam milk and mix.”